shivacaus/SHS-DATA-and-CODE-Resources/README.md

 ## Contents
 1. Epidemic and meteorological data_Nepal.xlsx (final data used in Matlab)
-2. Intervention timelines (NPI+Vaccination).xlsx ( data used in Matlab)
+2. Intervention timelines (NPI+Vaccination).xlsx ( data not used in Matlab)
 3. population data of nepal.xlsx (time-varying population data used in 1)
 4. Covid_19_data_references_JHU_WHO_OWID_Worldometer.xlsx (Epidemic data transfered to 1, taking references from all sources)
 5. Meteororological data_NASApower.zip (meteorological data of 54 locations in Nepal, and an averaged data transfered to 1)
-6. matlab code for LSTM-PSO.zip (contains shs-lstm-seir.m, shs-pso-seir.m, and Epidemic and meteorological data_Nepal.xlsx)
+6. matlab code for LSTM-PSO.zip (contains LSTM-SEIR-FORECAST.m, PSO-MIA-FIA.m, and regression_plot) with Epidemic and meteorological data_Nepal.xlsx
 7. Miscellenious
 ## Feature
 This repository is designed to support teachers, students, researchers, journal editors, and reviewers working on epidemiological modeling